sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

 ```

 The `GetCachedBusinessPartnersCommand` class uses the `ResilienceConfiguration` class for caching.
-The cache is configured by providing an instance of Class `CacheConfiguration` is provided to method `cacheConfiguration`.
+The cache is configured by providing an instance of Class `CacheConfiguration` to method `cacheConfiguration`.

 Now that we have a working command with enabled cache features, we can adapt our `BusinessPartnerServlet`.